httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 * Community feedback
 * If the value is sufficiently well-defined
 * Generic types are preferred over vendor-specific, application-specific, or deployment-specific values.
-If a generic value cannot be agreed upon in the community, the type's name should be correspondingly specific (e.g., with a prefix that identifies the vendor, application or deployment).
+If a generic value cannot be agreed upon in the community, the type's name should be correspondingly specific (e.g., with a prefix that identifies the vendor, application, or deployment).
 * Extra parameters should not conflict with registered Proxy-Status parameters.

 Registration requests should use the following template: